alessandrojean/toshokan-gas/README.md

 # Toshokan-gas

-**This project is not being mantained anymore, please use the [new version](https://github.com/alessandrojean/toshokan) instead.**
+**This project is not being maintained anymore, please use the [new version](https://github.com/alessandrojean/toshokan) instead.**

 Google Apps Script project to help the management of a comic book